 - Providing leadership for the Board so that the Board can perform its responsibilities effectively;

-- the proper and effective conduct of proceedings at Board meetings and discussions;
+- Proper and effective conduct of proceedings at Board meetings and discussions;

-- chairing and promoting the effective conduct of general meetings of the Company;
+- Chairing and promoting the effective conduct of general meetings of the Company; and

-- responsibility for the implementation and running of the Environmental, Social, Governance and Diversity programme of the Company;
+- Implementation and running of the Environmental, Social, Governance and Diversity programme of the Company;

-- bringing material and other relevant information to the attention of the Board in a complete and timely manner;
+- Bringing material and other relevant information to the attention of the Board in a complete and timely manner; and

-The Board undertakes a formal and objective annual evaluation to determine the effectiveness of the Board, its Committees and each individual Directors.
-The Board also disclose how the assessment was carried out and its outcome.
+The Board with the assistance of the NRC undertakes a formal and objective annual evaluation to determine the effectiveness of the Board, its Committees and each individual Directors.
+The Board discloses how the assessment was carried out and its outcome in the Annual Report.